f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

 Perform the following steps to complete this task:

 #.
 Click the ``Step 3: Get System DNS Settings`` item in the folder.
-   Click :guilabel:`Send` and review the current settings
+   Click :guilabel:`Send` and review the current settings.

 #.
 Click the ``Step 4: Set System DNS Settings`` item in the folder.
    Click body.
 Review the JSON body to verify the name server IPs ``4.2.2.2``